mitmproxy/pdoc/README.md

 [sphinx](http://sphinx-doc.org). `pydoc` does not provide facilities for documenting data representation and its HTML output is impossible for me to use productively. `sphinx` is a tool I have been unable to get working despite trying and failing several times over the past couple years.
-More to the point, automatic API documentation does not seem to be a primary goal of `sphinx`, where prose seems more preferrable.
-If the documentation for my API is not with my source code, then I have no hope of maintaining it.
+Moreover, automatic API documentation does not seem to be a primary goal of `sphinx`, where prose separate from the source code seems encouraged.
+If the documentation for my module is not with my source code, then I have no hope of maintaining it.

 Finally, `epydoc` is what I had been using for several years.
 The last release was in 2008 and it is not compatible with Python 3.
 In addition to the web